BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 The Board shall appoint an Audit Committee to monitor the integrity of the Association‘s financial reporting process, the appropriateness of the Association‘s accounting policies and internal controls, and the independence and performance of the Association‘s independent auditors, and report its findings to the Board.
 The Audit Committee shall select an independent audit firm to perform an annual audit of the Association's books and records and to prepare a report of the audit and associated recommendations for the Board.

-The Board is responsible for promulgating the Rules as provided for in these By-Laws.
+The Board is responsible for promulgating the Rules as provided for in these bylaws.

 The Board may appoint an Executive Director with appropriate compensation to assist in handling the affairs of the Corporation.